 E. A Final Word

 Proposing a General Studies course requires forethought, attention to detail, and a variety of documentation.
-Remember that, in the current college-wide General Studies requirement, students take just one or two courses in each General Studies category.
+Remember that, in the current university-wide General Studies requirement, students take just one or two courses in each General Studies category.
 Thus, every course should be clearly interdisciplinary and demonstrate intellectual breadth, depth, and clear focus.
-Although it is important to approach the process of proposing new courses and adding to the curriculum in a serious manner, the General Studies course review committees offer faculty across the College an opportunity to talk about courses and pedagogy in an informal, collegial setting.
-During these course review meetings, for instance, faculty might receive input about aspects of a new course that may require some fine-tuning, and colleagues may be helpful in suggesting course readings — although, ultimately, the choice of course texts falls broadly under academic freedom — offering help with assignments, and sharing tips about course design, as this discourse is a good College tradition.
+Although it is important to approach the process of proposing new courses and adding to the curriculum in a serious manner, the General Studies course review committees offer faculty across the University an opportunity to talk about courses and pedagogy in an informal, collegial setting.
+During these course review meetings, for instance, faculty might receive input about aspects of a new course that may require some fine-tuning, and colleagues may be helpful in suggesting course readings — although, ultimately, the choice of course texts falls broadly under academic freedom — offering help with assignments, and sharing tips about course design, as this discourse is a good University tradition.
 Faculty proposing new General Studies courses are encouraged at any time to seek the advice of others, as appropriate, e.g., Convenors of General Studies Course Review Committees, the Dean of General Studies, faculty mentors, and last but not least, colleagues in other disciplines.
-Such consultation, too, is a good College tradition, and occurs much more frequently at Stockton because of the nature of Stockton's General Studies curriculum than it does at institutions organized along departmental lines.
+Such consultation, too, is a good University tradition, and occurs much more frequently at Stockton because of the nature of Stockton's General Studies curriculum than it does at institutions organized along departmental lines.
 Good luck and thank you for your future contributions to the General Studies curriculum.

 GAH General Arts & Humanities